maierbn/opendihu/doc/sphinx/settings/finite_element_method.rst

   where the diffusion tensor, :math:`A`, depends on a direction field :math:`v`.

 Equations are defined in the directory `equation <https://github.com/maierbn/opendihu/tree/develop/core/src/equation>`_.
+The prefactors :math:`c` and :math:`A` can vary over the domain.

 Python Settings